mstksg/inCode/copy/entries/dependent-haskell-2.md

 between "pure" functions and values and "impure" (IO, etc.) ones.
 We say to always write as much of your program as possible in the "pure" world, and to separate and pull out as much logic as you can to be pure logic.
-That's sort of one of the first things you learn about as a Haskell programmer: how to separate logic that *can* be pure from logic that is "impure" (IO, etc.), and then "combine them" at the very end, as late as possible.
+That's one of the first things you learn about as a Haskell programmer: how to separate logic that *can* be pure from logic that is "impure" (IO, etc.), and then "combine them" at the very end, as late as possible.